-Marketing, selling, and administrative expenses decreased 11 percent to \$1.65 billion for the first quarter of 2013, due to cost-containment efforts.
-Research and development expenses increased 17 percent to \$1.35 billion for the first quarter of 2013, driven by expenses related to late-stage clinical trials, including \$92.2 million of milestone payments made to Boehringer Ingelheim following the regulatory submissions for empagliflozin and approximately \$60 million in costs related to the discontinuation of the rheumatoid arthritis program for tabalumab.
+Marketing, selling, and administrative expenses decreased 3 percent and 7 percent to \$1.87 billion and \$3.52 billion for the second quarter and first six months of 2013, respectively, as ongoing cost-containment efforts and the favorable impact of foreign exchange rates were partially offset by higher litigation expenses in the second quarter.
+Research and development expenses increased 1 percent and 8 percent to \$1.33 billion and \$2.68 billion for the second quarter and first six months of 2013, respectively, driven by expenses related to late-stage clinical trials.
+During the first quarter of 2013, we made milestone payments of \$92.2 million to Boehringer Ingelheim following the regulatory submissions for empagliflozin and also incurred approximately \$60 million in costs related to the discontinuation of the rheumatoid arthritis program for tabalumab.

-We incurred asset impairments, restructuring, and other special charges of \$21.7 million for the first quarter of 2013, compared with \$23.8 million for the first quarter of 2012.
+We recognized asset impairments, restructuring, and other special charges of \$63.5 million and \$85.2 million for the second quarter and first six months of 2013, respectively, compared with no charges and \$23.8 million for the second quarter and first six months of 2012, respectively.
 See Note 5 for additional information.

-Other-net, (income) expense was income of \$529.2 million for the first quarter of 2013, compared with expense of \$46.0 million for the same period in 2012.
-The increase was driven by the income recognized from the transfer to Amylin of exenatide commercial rights outside the United States.
+Other-net, (income) expense was income of \$11.9 million and \$541.1 million for the second quarter and first six months of 2013, respectively, compared with expense of \$16.5 million and \$62.5 million for the same respective periods in 2012.
+The increase for the second quarter was primarily related to a gain on the sale of an investment.
+The increase for the first six months was primarily driven by the income recognized from the transfer to Amylin of exenatide commercial rights outside the U.S. in the first quarter of 2013.
 See Notes 4 and 14 for additional information.

-The effective tax rate was 20.7 percent for the first quarter of 2013, compared with an effective tax rate of 24.3 percent for the same period in 2012.
-The decrease in the effective tax rate for the first quarter of 2013 reflects the reinstatement of the R&D tax credit in the U.S. for the first quarter of 2013 as well as the one-time impact of the R&D tax credit for 2012 that was recorded in the first quarter of 2013, partially offset by the tax impact of the transfer of exenatide commercial rights outside the U.S. to Amylin.
+The effective tax rate was 20.4 percent and 20.5 percent for the second quarter and first six months of 2013, respectively, compared with an effective tax rate of 22.1 percent and 23.3 percent for the same respective periods in 2012.
+The decrease in the effective tax rate for both periods reflects the reinstatement of the R&D tax credit in the U.S. effective January 1, 2013.
+In addition, the decrease in the effective tax rate for the first six months of 2013 reflects the one-time impact of the R&D tax credit for 2012 that was recorded in the first quarter of 2013, partially offset by the tax impact of the transfer to Amylin of exenatide commercial rights outside the U.S. in the first quarter of 2013.